NaumanMunir9/Kubernetes-CKAD-CKA/1-Pod-Design/1-ReplicaSets/README.md

 - Therefore, it is recommended to use Deployments instead of directly using ReplicaSets, unless you require custom update orchestration or don't require updates at all.

 - This actually means that you may never need to manipulate ReplicaSet objects: use a Deployment instead, and define your application in the spec section.

+## Desired State and Current State

+### Desired State

+- The state of pods which is desired.

+### Current State

+- The actual state of pods which are running.